 Frequently Asked Questions

 Pennsylvania's PNA for nursing-facility residents is $60/month in 2026.
-It was raised from $45/month effective January 1, 2025, the first PNA increase in PA since 2007.
+It was raised from $45/month effective January 1, 2025.

 Residents of Medicaid-certified nursing facilities and ICF/ID facilities who are receiving Medical Assistance for their care.
 It does not apply to private-pay residents, residents in personal care homes paying privately, or residents on a Medicare-only short-term rehab stay.